ibm-cloud-docs/secrets-manager/access-secret.md

 After you rotate a certificate, you can programmatically access its previous version by using the {{site.data.keyword.secrets-manager_short}} API.

-The following example request retrieves a secret and its contents.
-When you call the API, replace the ID variables and IAM token with the values that are specific to your {{site.data.keyword.secrets-manager_short}} instance.
-{: curl}

-If you're using the [{{site.data.keyword.secrets-manager_short}} Java SDK](https://github.com/IBM/secrets-manager-java-sdk){: external}, you can call the `getSecret` method to retrieve a secret and its contents.
-The following code shows an example call.
-{: java}

-If you're using the [{{site.data.keyword.secrets-manager_short}} Node.js SDK](https://github.com/IBM/secrets-manager-nodejs-sdk){: external}, you can call the `getSecret(params)` method to retrieve a secret and its contents.
-The following code shows an example call.
-{: javascript}

-If you're using the [{{site.data.keyword.secrets-manager_short}} Python SDK](https://github.com/IBM/secrets-manager-python-sdk){: external}, you can call the `get_secret(params)` method to retrieve a secret and its contents.
-The following code shows an example call.
-{: python}

-If you're using the [{{site.data.keyword.secrets-manager_short}} Go SDK](https://github.com/IBM/secrets-manager-go-sdk){: external}, you can call the `GetSecret` method to retrieve a secret and its contents.
-The following code shows an example call.
-{: go}

 ```bash
 curl -X GET "https://{instance_ID}.{region}.secrets-manager.appdomain.cloud/api/v1/secrets/import_cert/{id}/versions/previous" \